puppetlabs/puppet-docs/source/hiera/2.0/puppet.markdown

 ### Why

 Automatic parameter lookup is good for writing reusable code because it is **regular and predictable.** Anyone downloading your module can look at the first line of each manifest and easily see which keys they need to set in their own Hiera data.
-If you use the Hiera functions in the body of a class instead, you will need to clearly document which keys the user needs to set.
+If you use the Hiera functions in the body of a class instead, you need to clearly document which keys the user needs to set.

 #### To Disable